 Students will also be placed on academic probation when their Luther cumulative GPA is at or above these minimum GPA guidelines and they obtain a semester GPA of less than 1.00.

 In compliance with NCAA Division III rules, students on academic probation may not compete on any intercollegiate athletic team.
-The faculty committee that monitors the academic progress of students may restrict participation in recognized campus organizations or activities for any student on academic probation.
+The faculty board that monitors the academic progress of students may restrict participation in recognized campus organizations or activities for any student on academic probation.

 Academic Dismissal: Students will be dismissed from Luther College when their cumulative GPA falls below 1.00.
 Students on academic probation also risk dismissal from Luther College.
 Full-time students on probation will be dismissed